 Kegel exercises help strengthen the pelvic muscles by tightening and relaxing them.
 These muscles support the uterus and may improve comfort.

-Knee-to-chest stretches can also offer relief by briefly shifting the uterus to a more comfortable position.
-One knee is brought to the chest at a time and held for short intervals.
+Knee-to-chest stretches can also provide temporary relief by briefly shifting the uterus into a more comfortable position.

-These methods offer support, but they cannot help when scar tissue fixes the uterus in place.
+These methods can help improve comfort, but they do not usually work when scar tissue holds the uterus in place.

 Non-Surgical Support

 A pessary is a small plastic device placed inside the vagina to gently support the uterus in a forward position.
-It is used for short periods because it may cause irritation or infection.
-This option can offer temporary relief for those who experience discomfort from the tilted position.
+It is generally used for short periods because it may cause irritation or infection.

 Surgical Options

 Uterine suspension or repositioning moves the uterus into a forward-facing position.
-This can be done through laparoscopic, vaginal, or abdominal methods, and the Uplift technique takes about ten minutes.
-These procedures are considered when symptoms are significant.
+These procedures may be performed through laparoscopic, vaginal, or abdominal methods and are usually considered only when symptoms are significant.

 Impact of Retroverted Uterus on Fertility

 A retroverted uterus usually does not affect the ability to conceive.
-Most women with this position become pregnant without difficulty.
+Most women with this uterine position become pregnant naturally.

-When someone does face trouble conceiving, the cause is more often an underlying condition such as endometriosis, fibroids, or pelvic inflammatory disease.
+When conception takes longer than expected, the cause is more often an underlying condition such as endometriosis, fibroids, pelvic inflammatory disease, or ovulation disorders.

-A retroverted uterus is considered a fertility concern only after these other factors are ruled out.
+A retroverted uterus is considered a fertility concern only after these other causes have been ruled out.

 Pregnancy with a Retroverted Uterus

-During pregnancy, the uterus naturally shifts into a forward position by ten to twelve weeks.
-This change helps the uterus grow comfortably.
+During pregnancy, the uterus naturally shifts forward by around ten to twelve weeks.
+This helps the uterus grow comfortably as pregnancy progresses.

 Rare Complication